Our Cacao Beans

 puts back to the communities, makes unreal Chocolate and holds the heart of the PACIFIC within.

 The Beans from Solomon Islands come from the Cathliro group who work directly with over two-hundred farming families from villages in Central Guadalcanal and Isabel, primarily working with women (70% of farmers are women).
 The farmers are paid cash upon weighing of the wet beans in the village.
 As a result, the farmers have a consistent regular income.
-There is a mixture of Trinitario and Amelonado varieties as is typical in the Pacific.
-The Solomons have strict anti child labour practices and the cacao is tested in NZ for herbicide and pesticide residue
+There is a mixture of Trinitario and Amelonado cacao bean varieties as is typical in the Pacific.
+The Solomons have strict anti child labour practices and the cacao

-and results have consistently been nil.
 So by our definition.. are organic and fairly traded.

 The Atchin Community - has 64 small Farming families and

-the Larevat Community - has 50 small Farming families.
+The Larëvat Community - has 50 small Farming families.

 The wet beans are moved to a centralised Fermentation facility, where once fermented and sun dried,